Utah zoo sued for reported peacock attacks on kids - NewsBreak

 SALT LAKE CITY ( KTVX ) – A lawsuit has been filed by a family claiming that a free-roaming peacock attacked a toddler last April at the Hogle Zoo in Salt Lake City, Utah.

-The lawsuit, filed March 7, alleges the peacock also attacked three other children over a two-day period.Gel-pellet ‘challenge’ could lead to injuries or criminal charges, police departments warn
+The lawsuit, filed March 7, alleges the peacock also attacked three other children over a two-day period.6-year-old attacked at dog park; owner and dog flee

 The family of a 2-year-old filed the lawsuit for the incident they say happened April 30, 2021.